-Stage DESCRIPTION Status Screening The requirement to undertake a Strategic Environmental Assessment (SEA) is mandatory for certain Plans and Programmes.
+STAGE DESCRIPTION STATUS Screening The requirement to undertake a Strategic Environmental Assessment (SEA) is mandatory for certain Plans and Programmes.
 Where SEA is not a mandatory requirement, the Plan or Programme is subject to a 'screening process', to consider if it is likely to have significant effects on the environment, and therefore, if SEA is required.
 Screening of the Plan or Programme is carried out in accordance with Article 13K(1) and (2) of the Planning and Development Regulations 2001, as amended, and with regard to the criteria set out in Schedule 2A of the Regulations.
-SEA for a Plan or Programme is also a mandatory requirement where the Plan or Programme requires Appropriate Assessment (AA) under Article 6(3) of the Habitats Directive (92/43/EEC6) Complete Screening concluded that SEA is required for the Draft Variation based on: Requirement for an Appropriate Assessment (AA) under Article 6(3) of the Habitats Directive; Scoping Preparation of a SEA Scoping Report highlighting that the Environmental Report is required to include: methods of assessment; contents and level of detail in the Plan or Programme; the stage in the Plan or Programme-making process; and the extent to which certain matters are more appropriately assessed at different levels in the Complete Preparation of SEA Scoping Report and associated consultation with the specified environmental authorities.
-Responses were received from: - EPA
+SEA for a Plan or Programme is also a mandatory requirement where the Plan or Programme requires Appropriate Assessment (AA) under Article 6(3) of the Habitats Directive (92/43/EEC ) Complete Screening concluded that SEA is required for the Draft Variation based on: Requirement for an Appropriate Assessment (AA) under Article 6(3) of the Habitats Directive Scoping Preparation of a SEA Scoping Report highlighting that the Environmental Report is required to include: methods of assessment; contents and level of detail in the Plan or Programme; the stage in the Plan or Programme-making process; and the extent to which certain matters are more appropriately assessed at different levels in the decision-making process in order to avoid duplication of environmental assessment.
+Scoping provides for consultation with the environmental authorities specified in Article 13(M) of the Planning and Development Regulations 2001, as amended, and the process allows for incorporation of the views of the environmental authorities within the Plan or Programme and the SEA Environmental Report.
+Complete Preparation of SEA Scoping Report and associated consultation with the specified environmental authorities.
+Responses were received from: the EPA Louth County Council Kildare County Council